Top 10 highest paid jobs in Australia

 • Advanced project management abilities

-• Contract negotiation expertise
+• Contract management and negotiation expertise

 • Managing teams across multiple worksites